-- 1. To inform teaching to ensure teachers are improving, adapting and modifying their programmes to develop rich mathematical thinkers - Reporting purposes.
+- 1. To inform teaching to ensure teachers are improving, adapting and modifying their programmes to develop rich mathematical thinkers - 2.
+Reporting purposes.
 Reporting to whānau is a top priorty and kura are supported to report to whānau through TWA.
-Te Waharoa Ararau ā-Kura and Te Waharoa Ararau ā-motu are tools to collate OTJs and to show how these judgements correlate to TMoA, NWRM and Te wāhanga ako Pāngarau.
+Te Waharoa Ararau collates OTJs and shows how these judgements correlate to TMoA and Te wāhanga ako Pāngarau.
 This could provide some valuable information to share with whānau to discuss where their tamaiti is working at currently, what might be the next steps for learning in the classroom, and how the whānau and kura could work together to achieve these goals.

-An overall teacher judgment (OTJ) involves drawing on and applying the evidence gathered up to a particular point in time in order to make an overall judgment about a student's progress and achievement (Assessment online, http://assessment.tki.org.nz/Overall-teacher-judgement/Using-a-range-of-information).
+An overall teacher judgment (OTJ) involves drawing on and applying the evidence gathered up to a particular point in time in order to make an overall judgment about a student's progress and achievement (Assessment online, http://assessment.tki.org.nz/Overall-teacher-judgement).

-How might quality OTJ's be formed in Pangarau?
+How might quality OTJ's be formed in Pāngarau?